 #Ad – The Reality of Influencer Marketing23 min read

-Although the concept of “influencers” dates back to the early 1900s, the term has only recently become a full-time profession and viable marketing solution.
+Although the concept of “influencers” dates back to the early 1900s, the term has only recently become a full-time profession and viable marketing option.
 Influencers are key industry leaders who are paid to promote products or brands to their many followers.
 You can commonly tell an Influencer apart from regular users by the legally required use of #Ad in statuses or captions.
 Frequently, influencers will partner with brands to offer discounts to followers if they use a specific promo code.
-This isn’t to say that every influencer’s post is an ad.
+This isn’t to say every influencer’s post is an ad.
 These are real people with personalities and hobbies, and a large portion of their content is non-promotional.

 Does Influencer Marketing Work?

 Influencer marketing has dominated much of the trendy advertising discussion in the past few years.
 We’ve even seen dedicated influencer agencies pop up to manage influencer relations and campaigns.
 Companies are pouring money into the influencer market, most notably on YouTube and Instagram.
 But the question remains, does it work?

 *We’re putting an asterisk on that “yes” because like anything in marketing, there’s so much more than meets the eye.
 It still involves research, strategy, targeting, and on-going management.

 The Good, The Bad, The Ugly

 Let’s do the math: with an Instagram following of 2.6 million, it would take less than 1% of users to purchase 252 articles of clothing.
 Unfortunately, Arianna Renee (better known as Arii) was unable to sell the necessary 252 items to keep her new clothing line alive.
 Her fashion line flop sparked discussion on the relevancy of influencer marketing.
 After all, how could someone with over two million followers not have at least 252 dedicated fans?